Waikato/weka-wiki/docs/multi_instance_classification.md

 * only one class label is observable for all the instances in an example

 # Classifiers
 Multi-instance classifiers were originally available through a separate software package, [Multi-Instance Learning Kit](http://www.cs.waikato.ac.nz/~ml/milk/) (= MILK).
-But due to the introduction of the relational attribute in the [ARFF](formats_and_processing/arff.md) format, they became part of Weka in version 3.5.3 (developer version only).
-These classifiers can now be found in the following package:
+Weka handles relational attributes now natively since 3.5.3 and the multi-instance classifiers are available through the [multiInstanceLearning](https://weka.sourceforge.io/doc.packages/multiInstanceLearning/) package.
+Once the package has been installed, the classifiers can be found in the following package:

 ```text
  weka.classifiers.mi